-The following themes and providers avoid the lock-in effect and meet most or all of my other recommendations.
+The following themes and providers avoid the lock-in effect by using the Church Content plugin.
+They meet most or all of my recommendations.

-- Forgiven Theme by Justin Scheetz uses Church Theme Content and other plugins
+- Forgiven Theme by Justin Scheetz also uses the Church Content plugin.

 Step 2: Sign Up for Hosting

 Inexpensive Linux-based shared hosting is sufficient for nearly all church websites.
-This is the most common type of hosting and will run you about $10 per month or $100 per year.
+This is the most common type of hosting and will run you about $10 per month.
 See WPExplorer’s hosting recommendations (these include a one-click WordPress installation feature).
 Also remember that DreamHost has free hosting for non-profits.
 Your church may qualify if it is registered as a 501(c)(3) nonprofit in the United States.

 When signing up for hosting you will be asked to choose your domain name (ie. yourname.com) and provide billing information.
 They will help you use your existing domain or register a new one for you (typically about $15/year).
 You will be given access to your hosting control panel after completing the online signup process.

 Log into your hosting control panel to use the one-click WordPress installation feature.
 Your host will be happy to direct you to the location of this feature if needed.
 Many hosts have the convenience of one-click installation but if yours doesn’t, you can still do a standard installation of WordPress.

 If you already have hosting, you may want to make a new installation of WordPress in a directory such as yourname.com/new in order to build your new site while leaving your existing site online.
 When it’s finished, you can move it to yourname.com using a number of methods.